Planet School Economics

 Planet School Business Model

-The Planet School is building a portfolio of businesses that operate independently of the school while providing real-world curricular opportunities to students.
+The Planet School is building a portfolio of businesses (and projects) that operate independently of the school while providing real-world curricular opportunities to students.
 Business profit is allocated to Planet School operations or added to the Planet School endowment.

 How It Works

-These guiding principles will be evident throughout the Planet School business portfolio.
+These guiding principles will be evident throughout The Planet School business portfolio.

 Established Business Models